boqapt/Clazz/README.md

 - autoConstruct - If specified, constructor of base class is called automatically on creation of object.

-Assumption: if not autoConstruct then constructor of clazz should call constructor of 'base' explicitly
+Assumption: if not autoConstruct then constructor of clazz should call constructor of 'base' explicitly (if both constructors exist)

     Clazz.inheritConstruct(base, options, clazz)

 creates and returns class same as 'clazz' but inheriting from 'base'. constructor of base class is called automatically on creation of object.

-(Shortcut for .inherit method with autoConstruct option.)
+(Shortcut for .inherit method with autoConstruct option set)

     Clazz.extend(source, target)